Stress, the Brain and Fertility

 Most people understand that there is a link between stress and our health since the media does cover some of the research that proves stress plays a role in many health issues.
 Our culture today also makes it impossible to just remove stress from our lives, and the truth is today we have unparalleled levels of depression, anxiety and stress.
 Expectations and demands come as a result of societal and family pressure, not to mention financial and career anxiety that underlies everything.

-On top of the “new stress norm” of today’s world, there are studies that show women who are experiencing problems getting pregnant have similar levels of depression and anxiety as those suffering with life-threatening diseases like cancer or heart disease.
+On top of the “new stress norm” of today’s world, there are studies that show women who are experiencing problems getting pregnant have similar levels of depression and anxiety as those suffering from life-threatening diseases like cancer or heart disease.
 This makes sense to us because infertility impacts every facet of ones life, similar to life-threatening diseases.
 Our programs are meant to help you to take a break from the stress that normal life throws AND the added stress trying to get pregnant piles on.
 They allow you to take time for yourself every day to truly check out and deeply relax.
 And we take it one step further and provide medically based visualization exercises that track to your monthly cycle, opening the mind-body connection.
-Underlie that with wonderful alpha-state music that sets the stage for peace and tranquility.
+Underlie that with wonderful alpha-state music that sets the stage for peace and tranquillity.

 Stress negatively impacts our fertility.
 And unfortunately, stress is compounded when we try to conceive month after month, creating a downward spiral that is difficult to break.